eliot1335/WeatherPy-Dashboard--HTML-Design/README.md

-# Web-Design Homework - Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard - HTML Practice

 In this homework exercise, we will be building a few html pages using the given assets including, weatherPy plots and data sets, for visualization.